SchedMD/slurm/contribs/slurm_completion_help/README.md

 ### Instalation

+You must have the bash-completion package installed in order for this to work.
 Source the [slurm_completion.sh][slurm-completion] script.
 It is recommended to automate this by adding a bash sourcing line to your `.bashrc` or `.profile`.
-Alternatively, add it to `/etc/profile.d/` to automatically source it for login shells.
+Alternatively, you can copy the file to `/etc/profile.d/` to automatically source it for login shells.

 Additionally, there are a number of environment variables that can be set to alter/customize completion behavior.
 They are documented in